 Rank 2: Haggle

 The merchant can fight like a wolverine when there is profit on the line.
 When another character attempts to use any Obey on them in a financial matter or a question of monetary profits, the merchant may call Nerve to resist.
-This may be used once per Scene.
+This may be used once per Obey call.

 Rank 3: Trade

 The merchant may now take the Trade Action to sell any goods at the local market rate in addition to making purchases, choosing a selection of items they wish to sell during an Action Cycle, depositing those items in the Basilica and then receiving the value of those goods in coin at the beginning of the next Action Cycle.
 The merchant sometimes may not be able to sell everything they wish to due to limited demand or coin.
 Unsold items will be returned to them at the next Action Cycle.

 Rank 4: Acquisition